ARC-MARKET/lycheejs/README.md

 The following repositories are related to the lychee.js project:

-- [lychee.js Runtime](https://github.com/Artificial-Engineering/lycheejs-runtime.git) contains all pre-compiled Runtimes and Fertilizers.
+- [lychee.js Runtime](https://github.com/Artificial-Engineering/lycheejs-runtime.git) contains all pre-compiled lychee.js Runtimes and Fertilizers.
-- [lychee.js Library](https://github.com/Artificial-Engineering/lycheejs-library.git) contains the lychee.js Library (installable from `bower` and `npm`).
+- [lychee.js Library](https://github.com/Artificial-Engineering/lycheejs-library.git) contains the lychee.js Library (installable via `bower` and `npm`).
 - [lychee.js Harvester](https://github.com/Artificial-Engineering/lycheejs-harvester.git) contains the lychee.js Harvester (forked from `/libraries/harvester`).
 - [lychee.js Website](https://github.com/Artificial-Engineering/lycheejs-website.git) contains the lychee.js Website (hosted at [https://lychee.js.org](https://lychee.js.org)).
-- [lychee.js Bundle](https://github.com/Artificial-Engineering/lycheejs-bundle.git) generates the OS-ready bundles (published at [releases](https://github.com/Artificial-Engineering/lycheejs-bundle/releases) section).
+- [lychee.js Bundle](https://github.com/Artificial-Engineering/lycheejs-bundle.git) generates the OS-ready lychee.js Bundles (published at [releases](https://github.com/Artificial-Engineering/lycheejs-bundle/releases) section).
 - [lychee.js Future](https://github.com/Artificial-Engineering/lycheejs-future.git) contains all Concepts and Ideas not yet finished.

-lychee.js is a [Next-Gen Isomorphic Application Engine](https://lychee.js.org/#!vision) that offers a complete solution for prototyping and deployment of applications.
+lychee.js is a [Next-Gen Isomorphic Application Engine](https://lychee.js.org/#!vision) that offers a complete solution for prototyping, development, maintenance and deployment of applications.
 The underlying technology stack does not matter (HTML5, WebGL, OpenGL, OpenGLES, libSDL) and is completely automated behind the scenes.

-The project aims to ease up and automate the design and development process of applications through intelligent software bots that learn from your application code.
+The project's goal is to ease up and automate the design and engineering process of applications through intelligent software bots that learn from your application code.
+In particular, we use an ES/HyperNEAT-architecture across a world-wide botnet with over 500k+ active computers that constantly improve and learn from your code.

+The development process is optimized for Blink-based browsers (Chromium, Google Chrome, Opera) and their developer tools.
+We honestly recommend NOT using Firefox due to lack of developer and debugging tools nor has it any remote debugging protocol.

+We ain't doing HTML5 websites or single-page-webapps here.

+## Platform / Fertilizer Support

 The target platforms are described as so-called Fertilizers.
 Those Fertilizers cross-compile everything automagically using a serialized `lychee.Environment` that is setup in each project's or library's `lychee.pkg` file.

-The development process is optimized for Blink-based browsers (Chromium, Google Chrome, Opera) and their developer tools.
-We honestly recommend NOT using Firefox due to lack of developer and debugging tools.

-We ain't doing HTML5 websites here.

-## Platform / Fertilizer Support

 | Target       | Fertilizer                   | Package   | armv7 |  x86  | x86\_64 |